I recently came across this quote from a student from 2005:

 One of the things Hsieh stresses repeatedly is how much more interested he is in experiences than in acquiring things.
 It’s no wonder that Zappos has become known for its superior customer service.

 This got me to thinking about how artists and arts organizations treat their guests at openings.
 Here’s what I came up with.

 Artist Karen McLain addresses a standing-room only and overflow crowd at the fundraiser for The Cloud Foundation, which she worked on for over a year.

 When you host an opening and invite people, you are the host.

-The people who attend, whether they pay or not, are your guests.
-They have gone out of their way to show up
+The people who attend, whether they pay or not,

 As I write this, I’m sitting with an inbox with far more messages than is comfortable for me.
 I usually keep a relatively sparse inbox, but the messages accumulate from time to time.

 Here’s the ugly truth.